Second Sudanese Civil War: Background and causes

 Wars in Sudan are often characterized as fights between the central government expanding and dominating peoples of the periphery, raising allegations of marginalization.
 Kingdoms and great powers based along the Nile River have fought against the people of inland Sudan for centuries.
 Since at least the 18th century, central governments have attempted to regulate and exploit the undeveloped southern and inland regions of Sudan.

 Some sources describe the conflict as an ethnoreligious one where the Arab-Muslim central government's pursuits to impose Sharia law in 1983 on non-Muslim southerners led to violence, and eventually to the civil war.
 Historian Douglas Johnson has pointed to exploitative governance as the root cause.

 When the British governed Sudan as a colony they administered the northern and southern provinces separately.
-The south was held to be more similar to the other east-African colonies – Kenya, Tanganyika, and Uganda – while northern Sudan was more similar to Arabic-speaking Egypt.
+The south was held to be more similar to the other East African colonies – Kenya, Tanganyika, and Uganda – while northern Sudan was more similar to Arabic-speaking Egypt.
 Northern Arabs were prevented from holding positions of power in the south with its African traditions, and trade was discouraged between the two areas.
 However, in 1946, the British gave in to northern pressure to integrate the two areas.
 Arabic was made the language of administration in the south, and northerners began to hold positions there.
 The southern elite, trained in English, resented the change as they were kept out of government.
 After decolonization most power was given to the northern elites based in Khartoum, causing unrest in the south.
 The British moved towards granting Sudan independence, but did not invite southern Sudanese leaders to participate in negotiations during the transitional period in the 1950s.
-In the post-colonial government of 1953, the Sudanization Committee had only six southerners in its 800 senior administrative positions.
+In the post-colonial government of 1953, the Sudanization Committee had six southerners in its 800 senior administrative positions.

 The second war was partially about natural resources.
 Between the north and the south lie significant oil fields and thus significant foreign interests (the oil revenue is privatized to Western interests as in Nigeria).
 The northerners wanted to control these resources because they live on the edge of the Sahara desert, which is unsuitable for agricultural development.
 Oil revenues make up about 70% of Sudan's export earnings.
 Due to the numerous tributaries of the Nile river and heavier precipitation in the south of Sudan, it has superior water access and more fertile land.

 There has also been a significant amount of death from warring tribes in the south.
 Most of the conflict has been between Nuer and Dinka but other ethnic groups have also been involved.
 These tribal conflicts continued after South Sudanese independence.

 The first civil war ended in 1972, with the Addis Ababa Agreement.
 Part of this agreement gave religious and cultural autonomy to the south.
 Despite this a number of mutinies by former Anyanya took place in 1974, 1975, and February 1976 with the March 1975 mutiny at Akobo seeing 200 killed, 150 soldiers executed, and 48 more sentenced to imprisonment for up to 15 years.